Music at St. Luke

 At the turn of the 17th century, innovative musical ideas exchanged between composers from England, Italy and the Low Countries of northern Europe resulted in an explosion of music intended for a variety of keyboard instruments, including virginals, clavichords, harpsichords and pipe organs.
 This program will present a sampling of free compositions and works based on songs and dances of the period played on a small chamber organ (Gerret Klop, Netherlands 1996) which is ideally suited for this style of music.

-On Wednesdays St. Luke offers a weekly sung Compline service at 8:30 p.m.
+On Wednesdays St. Luke offers a weekly sung Compline service online at 8:30 p.m.
 This short service will include a musical reflection that varies weekly, and is sung by a (masked, distanced) quartet.
 We are striving to offer a few moments where people from any faith tradition or none can tap into a beautiful time of calm connection with centuries of tradition.
 Though offered on the zoom platform attendees are not asked to share their video (though they can) or voice.
-The responses and hymn will be provided on the screen so that you may sing or speak them if you wish to participate vocally or follow along, or you may simply listen.
-It is also available at the St. Luke Lutheran Church Facebook page.
+A pdf of the service is available on the stlukeithaca.org main page if you wish to participate vocally or follow along, or you may simply listen.
+The service is also available live or afterwards at the St. Luke Lutheran Church Facebook page.

 "Inside the Juget-Sinclair"